 “Grimme,” she said crisply, rolling her R contemptuously, “the bargain was that I would bring order to your house and you would enforce my rule so that I could do that.
-If you insist I leave your family be when they seem to be preparing to make things difficult for me, I cannot do that.
-You have forced your father to work around their troublemaking for years, and look what has happened.
+You have forced your father to work around them for years, and look what has happened.
 I will not work around them because my primary goal is to get this earldom working like an earldom in spite of itself.
 That was the bargain.”

 “What has happened,” he said tightly, “is that my father and I don’t know how an earl’s household works.”

 “But I do and you are now asking me not to do it.
-You cannot have it both ways, and since I am the countess and we had a bargain, I am not going to let your family’s jealousy get in my way.
+You cannot have it both ways.
 No one wants things to change, and your bringing home a wife is a most drastic change indeed, much less one who intends to turn the house upside down and shake it out, which they and everyone attached to Kyneward fears, including the merchants in Waters.
 And with good reason.
 If you do not want to be drawn into these battles, keep your women away from me and your sons occupied in the things they should be doing.
 The two older boys should have been sent out two years ago to apprentice as pages.”